 Methods used in the assessment process will consist of regularly scheduled faculty meetings, annual faculty retreats, input from student focus groups, and triangulation of data gathered from multiple surveys, student reflections, the CPI, conferences with CIs, and on-site visitations by the DCE.
-Input from the clinical community is welcome informally and by contacting the DCE.
+Input from the clinical community is welcome informally and formally at CERC meetings.